slacgismo/solar-data-tools/sdt_dask/clients/aws/README.md

-Please follow this step-by-step guide before running the solar-data-tools demo.
+If you are new to AWS, please follow this step-by-step guide before running the solar-data-tools demo.

 # AMI Permissions
 You need the appropriate permissions to be able to create and manage ECS clusters.
 If you don't already have those assigned (perhaps by your IT department), refer to this [setup guide](https://cloudprovider.dask.org/en/latest/aws.html#fargate) for more information.

-If a private image repository is needed (instead of using Docker, which is the recommended route), also add ECR permission (push/pull minimum permissions, full permissions if need to create new repo).

 # Get AWS CLI (Recommended)
 [Please see this link for details](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)